oadultradeepfield/oadultradeepfield/README.md

 # 👋 Hi!
 I'm Oad!

-I'm currently focused on two things I genuinely enjoy: diving into matrix computation and parallel computing for the sheer fun of it and creating interactive tools and visuals that make learning more engaging and exciting for others.
+Right now, I'm focused on two things I enjoy: improving everyday processes to make them faster and more fun, and creating interactive tools and visuals that make learning engaging and exciting for others.

 📖 Read My Blogs: [Medium](https://medium.com/@oadultradeepfield)